upstateenglish/upstateenglish.github.io/slide-decks/ogwb/ogwb-007-lesson7-identifying-and-documenting-the-need-or-problem.md

 Are proposals different for<br />the federal government and national foundations?

 * They'll need more information than a local or state-level grantmaker who is likely to already be familiar with the conditions of the community you serve.  <!-- .element: class="fragment" data-fragment-index="1" -->

+# <span style="color: orange;">Tips for Writing Problem Statement</span>

+---

+* Use statistics that are clear and that document the current unmet need or problem  <!-- .element: class="fragment" data-fragment-index="1" -->
+* Use comparative statistics and research where possible  <!-- .element: class="fragment" data-fragment-index="2" -->
+* Quote authorities who have spoken on the topic  <!-- .element: class="fragment" data-fragment-index="3" -->
+* Make sure all data is well documented  <!-- .element: class="fragment" data-fragment-index="4" -->
+* Give a clear sense of the urgency of the request  <!-- .element: class="fragment" data-fragment-index="5" -->